Adeor/JumpAndRunBuilder/README.md

 JumpAndRunBuilder
 =================

-it sould be a Game where you can build a jump and Run and other Players or the AI sould "challange it" , but for now it's nothing :(
+it should be a Game where you can build a jump and run and other Players or the AI should "challange it" , but for now it's nothing :/